andylamp/quibraries/docs/README.rst

 The main reason of existence of this package is that `Pybraries`_ is not *thread-safe*.
 Further, the ``API`` key can be provided only as an environment variable, which makes it difficult to change during execution.
 Additionally, is when a query returns multiple pages, in `Pybraries`_ the iteration has to happen manually and by the user.
-This is because the returned object is not ``Iterable``, thus convenient "pythonic" constructs cannot be used.
+This is because the returned object is not :meth:`Iterable`, thus convenient "pythonic" constructs cannot be used.
 The aforementioned reasons (and their associated pain points) sparked the creation of this project which aims to offer what `Pybraries`_ does, but also adding these - to us - important features.